lulab/OligoFormer/README.md

 ```

 ## License and Disclaimer

-This tool is for research purpose and not approved for clinical use.
-The tool shall not be used for commercial purposes without permission.
+Non-Commercial Use:

+This tool may be used freely for academic research, non-profit projects, and personal use, provided all copyright notices are retained.

+Commercial Use:

+Any use for commercial purposes (including but not limited to commercial research, product development, or internal business operations) requires prior written authorization from Tsinghua University.
+Contact: [ott@tsinghua.edu.cn].

+For full terms, see the [LICENSE](./LICENSE) file.